elide-dev/elide/README.md

 Elide is modular.
 You can mix and match the following technologies in **server**, **client**, or **hybrid/fullstack** development scenarios:

 - [**Kotlin**][1].
-Elide is written from the inside-out with support for Kotlin/Multiplatform, including native platforms.
-This means you can use the same consistent code across the server-side and client-side(s) of your app.
+Elide is written from the inside out with support for Kotlin/Multiplatform, including native platforms.
+Write once and use the same consistent code across server-side and client-side(s) platforms.

 - [**GraalVM**][2].
 GraalVM is a JVM and toolchain from Oracle which includes modernized JIT support, cross-language [polyglot][10] development in JS, Ruby, Python, and LLVM, and the ability to build native binaries from JVM apps.